The South Coast Cabinet of Curiosities

 Relics of Time.
 Creatures of Legend.
 Wonders from the Edge of the Ring!

-Step inside the strange side of South Coast Cicrus!
+Step inside the strange side of South Coast Circus!
 The only permanent public Cabinet of Curiosities in South Australia!

 Hidden beside the training floor is a growing collection of fossils, oddities, cryptid casts, ocean relics and circus curiosities.